 A well-run bar depends on two things: customer satisfaction and efficient inventory management.
 The latter can be a challenge, especially for busy bars that are constantly stocking new products and dealing with customer requests.
 At a certain point, keeping track of liquor inventory is considered one of the least liked tasks in the restaurant and bar industry.
 It's a time-consuming and stressful process that needs the participation of numerous team members.

-There are different ways to approach this, but utilizing a systematic and consistent inventory process is key.
+There are different ways to approach this, but utilizing a systematic and consistent inventory process through leveraging a robust bar manager software is key.
 This will help to avoid over-purchasing or losing track of what needs to be restocked.
 While it may seem like a daunting task, breaking it down into manageable steps can make it much easier.

 Here is a guide to help streamline your bar inventory management process and make your life as a bar manager a little bit easier.
 Continue reading!

 An Overview of The Bar Inventory Basics

 Taking physical inventory is simply the process of counting everything you have twice.
 It's no surprise that bar inventory is crucial for keeping enough booze in stock, but it also allows bar managers to accurately assess valuable data and turn it into actionable insights such as:

 - Evaluate the bar's financial performance